 5. Skillshare – Best for Creative Skills

-Skillshare focuses on creative and practical skills—design, photography, writing, filmmaking, entrepreneurship.
-With over 35,000 classes, the project-based approach means you build portfolio work while you learn.
+Skillshare targets creative and practical skill development—design, photography, writing, filmmaking, and entrepreneurship.
+With over 35,000 classes, the project-based methodology produces portfolio work demonstrating acquired competencies.
+Platform data indicates 12 million members engage with creative learning content.

 6. Pluralsight – Best for Technology Professionals